 What is dizziness and waking up dizzy?

-Dizziness is not a condition or sickness on its own; however, it can be a sign or symptom to an underlying condition.
+Dizziness is not a condition or sickness on its own; however, it can be a sign or symptom of an underlying condition.
+Sometimes you may feel as if you have bad vertigo in the morning and feel dizziness getting out of bed.
 Vertigo is a condition associated with dizziness and may occur together.
 Vertigo will also have a feeling of spinning or rotating associated with it.
-It is common for people to wake up dizzy occasionally; you may even feeling a similar sensation when standing up after sitting for long periods of time.
-However, waking up dizzy regularly is not normal and can be a sign of a serious underlying sickness.
+It is common for people to wake up dizzy occasionally; you may even feel a similar sensation when standing up after sitting for long periods of time and feel like you woke up off balance.
+However, waking up dizzy regularly is not normal and can be a sign of serious underlying sickness.
+If you feel lightheaded in the morning consistently, read on to determine what you should do.

 What does waking up dizzy feel like?